‘Black Mirror’ Season 4: Creator Charlie Brooker Reveals Big Plot Hints And More

 Black Mirror Season Four Release Date

 Speaking of the season’s debut, Brooker mentioned a probable time of release… almost.
-He said that work on the episodes is underway but not finished, which means the ETA for the upcoming season of Black Mirror should fall in Autumn.
-That makes a lot of sense, as Netflix tends to release consecutive seasons of its shows on an annual basis and, as mentioned above, season three was first seen in October 2016.
+He said that work on the episodes is underway but not finished, which means the ETA for the upcoming season of Black Mirror should fall in autumn.
+That makes a lot of sense, as Netflix tends to release consecutive seasons of its shows on an annual basis and, as mentioned above, Season 3 was first seen in October 2016.
 Black Mirror doesn’t look to be an exception.

 Brooker On Black Mirror’s Uncanny Predictions